Hawaii fire death toll nears 100, and anger grows

-KAHULUI (Aug 14): The death toll in Hawaii from the deadliest US wildfire in more than a century was expected to cross the 100-mark today, fuelling criticism that government inaction contributed to the heavy loss of life.
+KAHULUI, United States (Aug 14): The death toll in Hawaii from the deadliest US wildfire in more than a century ticked towards 100 Sunday, fueling criticism that government inaction contributed to the heavy loss of life.

-Officials say 93 people are known to have died, but warned the figure was likely to rise as recovery crews with cadaver dogs continued the grim task of searching burned out homes and vehicles in Lahaina.
+At least 96 people were confirmed to have died as of Sunday night, but officials warned the figure was likely to rise as recovery crews with cadaver dogs work their way through hundreds of homes and burned-out vehicles in Lahaina.

 “I’m not going to make any excuses for this tragedy,” Hirono, a Democrat, told CNN’s “State of the Union.”